 Requirements to become a PCA

 In many states, PCA is a more generic term any entry-level staff nurse can use.
 PCAs are often only required to have a high school diploma or equivalent, although some employers require workers to have completed an EKG course.
-PCA training takes less time than CNA training–as little as two weeks in some states for PCA certification.
+PCA classes takes less time than CNA classes – as little as two weeks in some states for PCA certification.
 You can also find PCA classes online, which is not the case with most CNA programs.

 Job description of a PCA